 Field Name Description Chronology The item's chronology such as April.
 Year The enumeration year (if serially published) or the publication year (if an individual item).
 Caption Any additional title information.
 Free Text Any additional item information.
 Spine Any additional item information that displays on the spine label.
-Note Click the Note icon.
-See Figure 2-49.
-Enter any note that relates to the item up to 910 characters.
+Note Use/click the Note icon (see Figure 2-49) to access the Note dialog box (see Figure 2-50).
+You may create the following types of notes: Regular Charge Discharge The charge/discharge notes display for the circulation clerk when the item is being charged or discharged.